selina603/mktcontent/solutions/global-customer/target-personas.md

 ### The Fast-Tracker

-_Andrew is the Project Manager for my partner company, and has already helped my company complete the migration of an existing system to China Azure.
-He wants to make sure that he is doing it correctly, he need a checklist in order to **validate** his work and confirm that it has been completed._
+_Andrew is the Project Manager for my partner company, and has already helped my company complete the migration of an existing system to Azure China.
+He wants to make sure that he is doing it correctly, he needs a checklist in order to **validate** his work and confirm that it has been completed._

 We recommend that Andrew focuses on the [Validation](/solutions/global-customer/envisioning/validate/) section of the playbook.